WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 1. Create a game folder
 - make folder called `Hangman-Game`
-	- this
+	- this is where we will hold the primary game files

 2. Make basic HTMl, CSS, and JS files
 - `index.html`
-	- the home page for the game
+	- this is the home page for the game
 - `main.css`
-	- the file used to create the look of the page
+	- this is the file used to create the look of the page
 - `main.js`
-	- the file used for the game logic and behavior
+	- this is the file used for the game logic and behavior

-3. Add
+3. Add some simple code
+//index.html